 IT Asset Management Process

-IT Asset Management (ITAM) is a business practice which comprises of some prime Asset Management process like:
+IT Asset Management (ITAM) is a business practice that comprises of some prime Asset Management process like:

-IT Asset inventory which defines a standardized process for tracking, arranging and managing the organization’s stock of valuable IT assets in structured way.
+IT Asset inventory defines a standardized process for tracking, arranging, and managing the organization’s stock of valuable IT assets in a structured way.

 IT Asset Management Scope